JadenQ/Cloud-Computing-Security-ProjectPage/report.md

 Among all of the different kinds of *malware*, **Cryptominer attacks** are one of the main threats in *cloud-native* environments.
 The basic idea under this kind of attack is that you should jointly share your computational resources with the attacker so that he can mine cryptocurrencies at your expense.
 Other threats are easier to be recognized but in the case of cryptominers, it is hard to discern its activity from that of harmless processes.
 But there are some last-line defence methods to recognize them:

-1. Observe networking activity to specific endpoints (`domain_name`:`port`).
+1. Observe networking activity to specific endpoints (`domain_name`:`port`). *See method 1,2 in Step 3.*
-2. Observe resource usage and compare it with a baseline.
+2. Observe resource usage and compare it with a baseline. *See method 3 in Step 3.*

 And thanks for [sysdig group](https://sysdig.com) to provide such fabulous lab environment.